Dark Matter (2015 TV series): Production

-Principal photography for the first season began in Toronto, Ontario, Canada, on January 9, 2015, and concluded May 20, 2015.
+Principal photography for the first season began in Toronto, Ontario, Canada, on January 9, 2015, and concluded on May 20, 2015.

 On September 1, 2015, Syfy renewed Dark Matter for a second season.
 Chris Regina, Syfy's senior VP of program strategy, said that "With its mysterious premise and fascinating characters, Dark Matter has built an incredibly loyal, passionate and engaged fan base.
 We look forward to another out-of-this-world season from this talented creative team."
 Production on the second season began on December 9, 2015, and concluded May 6, 2016.

 The third season began production on November 18, 2016.
-Dark Matter's third season would be its last and the show's cancellation was announced in September 2017.
-According to Mallozzi in various interviews, the show was picked up by Syfy's acquisition division in New York, but it wasn't well received by the network's original programming division in Los Angeles.
-In addition, while the series was outperforming several Syfy first-run programs, the network wasn't able to monetize the show because it was an acquisition.
+Dark Matter's third season would be its last; its cancellation was announced in September 2017.
+According to Mallozzi in various interviews, the show was picked up by Syfy's acquisition division in New York, but it was not well received by the network's original programming division in Los Angeles.
+In addition, while the series was outperforming several Syfy first-run programs, the network was unable to monetize the show because it was an acquisition.